 By Brent Cook, Director of Product Management

 Over the last several years, Ex Libris, now part of Clarivate, has enriched Summon for the benefit of libraries and their users.
-Since 2015, Summon has remained a pillar of resource discovery developed in parallel alongside Primo library discovery service, Ex Libris’s other flagship discovery service.
+Since 2015, Summon has remained a pillar of resource discovery developed in parallel alongside Primo, Ex Libris’s other flagship discovery service.
 Like Primo, Summon customers have benefitted from a more robust central index, enhanced analytics, improvements to the user experience, increased integrations and interoperability, tighter integration with library systems, and more.

 Perhaps the most significant Summon enhancements made available to customers in recent years were rolled out this past month.
 The new Summon features and functionality deliver immediate value to customers, with many originating from customer participation through the Idea Exchange and the New Enhancement Request System (NERS) voting process.
 They also come at a time when we are witnessing a surge of interest in and adoption of Summon, as libraries look at it as an easy-to-use and powerful discovery solution that can address their library and institutional needs.